1. An official count of the nation's population every ten years is called a ______________.

 c. overriding a veto

-9. Congress has the power to pass laws necessary and proper for carrying out the list of items in the United States Constitution because of the _____________.
+9. The powers given to Congress to pass laws necessary and proper for carrying out the list of items in the United States Constitution is called _____________.

 b. elastic government